 In Japan, you can see all 4 seasons.
 Spring, summer, autumn, and winter.
-And, they all bring beautiful, interesting and memorable seasonal attractions.
-Because of 4 seasons, living in Japan is beautiful.
+And, they all bring beautiful, interesting, and memorable seasonal attractions.
+Because of the 4 seasons, living in Japan is beautiful.
 You get a change of pace, temperature, and sight four times a year!

 Summer in Japan is hot but also very fun.
 There are plenty of festivals that occur at this time.
 Most popular ones are Aomori Nebuta Festival, The Akita Kanto Festival, and The Sendai Tanabata Festival.
 But, there are many, many more of them.
 In the summertime, you can also see beautiful fields of lavender.
 And the best field is in Hokkaido.
 Furthermore, there are beautiful beaches in the islands of Okinawa, scuba-diving, beer gardens (that’s right!), climbing Mount Fiji, and plenty of fireworks!